Jonny-exe/binary-fractions/binary_fractions/README.md

 Simplifies twos-complement.

-Remove duplicate 1s on left.
+Removes duplicate 0s or 1s to the left of decimal point.
-Remove duplicate 0s after decimal point.
+Removes duplicate 0s after decimal point.
-Remove unnecessary exponent.
+Removes unnecessary exponent.

+**Arguments**:

+- `self_value` _str, TwosComplement_ - twos-complement string to be simplified

+**Returns**:

+  str, TwosComplement: returns simplied twos-complement, return type is str if input was of class str, return type is TwosComplement if input was of class TwosComplement.

 <a name="binary.TwosComplement.to_fraction"></a>
 #### to\_fraction